rolandnyamo/snippet-vault/README.md

 #### Windows & Linux Users
 Download and run the installer from the [GitHub Releases page](https://github.com/rolandnyamo/snippet-vault/releases).
 No additional steps needed.

+**Download Sizes:**
+- macOS: ~25-35MB (x64 build, includes both search engines)
+- Windows: ~30-40MB (installer, includes both search engines)
+- Linux: ~25-35MB (DEB/RPM, includes both search engines)

+**Search Engine Options:**
+Snippet Vault offers two search engines you can choose from in Settings:

+1. **⚡ Fast Model (Built-in)**
+   - Instant startup, no downloads
+   - Good for basic keyword and simple semantic matching
+   - Perfect for quick searches and simple queries
+   - Size: < 1KB (built into the app)

+2. **🧠 Smart Model (AI Download)**
+   - Advanced Google Universal Sentence Encoder
+   - Downloads ~20MB on first use (one-time only)
+   - Best semantic understanding and context awareness
+   - Handles complex queries and multi-language content

+**First Launch Model Selection:**
+On first launch, Snippet Vault starts with the Fast Model for instant usability.
+You can switch to the Smart Model anytime in Settings → "Choose Model" for enhanced search capabilities.

 ### First Launch

 When you first launch Snippet Vault, it will automatically create a database in your system's user data directory.
 All of your data, including the search index and saved items, is stored locally on your computer for complete privacy.